 The first physical system is a quantum particle in a periodic cosine potential.
 The Hamiltonian reads

 where $\alpha=1$ denotes the strength of the potential.
 The period of the potential is $2\pi$.
 In position representation, the momentum operator is given by

-Below we set $\hbar=1$.
+Below, we set $\hbar=1$.
 According to Bloch's theorem, the energy eigenstates are spatially extended states.
 Their wave functions can be viewed as plane waves modulated by periodic functions

 where the period of $\phi_k(x)$ is the same as the period of potential.
-A Bloch momentum $k$ is sometimes called a quasi-momentum due to the discrete translational invariance. \footnote{To be more precise, $k$ is a wave vector, and the quasi-momentum is given by $\hbar k$. } Under the action of translation operator $T(2\pi)$, we have
+A Bloch momentum $k$ is sometimes called a quasimomentum due to the discrete translational invariance. \footnote{To be more precise, $k$ is a wave vector, and the quasimomentum is given by $\hbar k$. } Under the action of translation operator $T(2\pi)$, we have

 An important consequence of a periodic potential is that the energy spectrum is continuous and forms energy bands.
 The energy of a quantum particle varies with the Bloch momentum $k$, which is encoded in the dispersion relations.